 This unit allows the student a greater amount of time to work in their specialist area.
 They need to produce an in depth study of a particular aspect of Art or Design that interests them.
-It combines a 1000-3000 word study with a practical outcome, clearly influenced by the study.
-This could be developed from the experimental work in unit 2, or it could involve a new area of Art and Design, keeping the A Level broad and varied in its approach.
+It combines a 1000-3000 word study with practical exploration.
+This unit could be developed from the experimental work in Unit 1, or it could involve a new area of Art and Design, keeping the A Level broad and varied in its approach.

-This work is internally set through teacher/student negotiation.
-It is internally marked and externally moderated.
+This work is internally set through teacher/student negotiation, and is internally marked and externally moderated.